MaximilianSti/ocmmed_mirror/cluster_instructions.md

 ## Files created by the cluster scripts

-Below is a detailed list of all the files that are produced by the cluster scripts.
+Below is an overview of all the files that are produced by the cluster scripts.
-This can be useful to check if one script has finished running or not before you launch the next script.
+This can be useful to check if a script has correctly finished running before launching the next script.

-#### cluster_script_1
+**cluster_script_1**
 If the parameter `qualitative` is set to `true`, this will produce the file geneweights_qualitative.csv in the output_path.
 Then, for each condition, this script produces the following files:
 - **in output_path:**
   - imat_solution_condition.csv
-  - reaction_weight_condition.csv
+  - reaction_weights_condition.csv
 - **in cluster_files:**
   - imat_condition_err.out
   - imat_condition_out.out